suhaibk9/NetflixGPT/README.md

 # NetflixGPT

 NetflixGPT is a Netflix clone that fetches TV shows and movies from The TMDB API.
 It leverages Firebase for authentication to store user names and passwords and uses React Router DOM for routing.
 The app includes React Icons and React-Select for an enhanced UI/UX experience.
+The entire app is styled using Tailwind CSS for a responsive and modern design.

 ## Why GPT in NetflixGPT?

-The "GPT" in NetflixGPT stands for Generative Pre-trained Transformer, a cutting-edge AI model developed by OpenAI.
+The "GPT" in NetflixGPT stands for Generative Pre-trained Transformer, an advanced AI model developed by OpenAI.
 This integration allows the app to provide intelligent movie recommendations directly within the app, enhancing the user experience beyond traditional recommendation systems.

 ## Features